TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 Counter-argument: That's fine.
 But why were envoys not sent to the Great Eagles?
 The Fellowship and their allies could have at least tried.

+# Discussions

+(1) Discussion #1 on /r/LOTR:

+AboutCode:=> My Great Eagles argument still seems to be going along, btw.
+That's the point of this entire project.
+I have had at least one person agree that the Great Eagles could have been utilized for the crossing of the Ford at Rivendell.

+wjbc :=> wjbc brings to our attention the following:

+-> The Eagles are a dangerous 'machine'.
+I have used them sparingly, and that is the absolute limit of their credibility or usefulness. --- J.R.R.
+Tolkien, Letter 210.

+AboutCode:=>
+>>$>> J.R.R.
+Tolkien, Letter 210.

+Everybody quotes this letter.
+My response to this is the following: "One word.
+Envoys."